 The question remains: how do you do this?
 The best way is to better yourself as a trader.
 Educate yourself on the assets that you trade and learn as much about them as possible.
 There are so many trading techniques out there, you just need to find one that works for your style and financial background, and then work on perfecting it.
 Practice will help, and risking small amounts until you have some expertise is going to be in your best interest.
 The more you do this, and the more time you spend doing it, the bigger your profits will be over the long haul.

 There are exceptions to the above, of course.
 There are a few brokers out there that offer rebates on losing trades, sometimes as much as 15 percent.
 This might seem like it makes a big difference, but the truth is, you still need to focus on your correct trade rate.
 The brokers that offer rebates seldom will offer rates of return as high as 80 percent, which skews data quite a bit.
 So, instead of looking for these things, try and focus on the skill set you need to be successful.
+Skill will help you last a lot longer then the best rate.
 This is a much more transferable skill and will help you out far more than trading at the right broker at the right time.